 FINANCE HUB OF AUSTRALIA.
 Sydney is the financial and business services hub for Australia, attracting many professionals from around the globe.
-According to the Global Financial Centres Index compiled by think-tank Z/Yen, Sydney ranked 9th on the index of global financial centres in 2018.
-Sydney scored 724, up by 17 points.
+According to the Global Financial Centres Index 25 compiled by think-tank Z/Yen, Sydney ranked 11th on the index of global financial centres in 2019.
+Sydney scored 735, up by 2 points.
 Sydney is home to branches of the Reserve Bank of Australia (RBA), Australian Prudential Regulation Authority (APRA) and the Australian Securities Exchange (ASX).
 ROBUST ECONOMIC OUTLOOK.

-The NSW economy has been remarkably strong over the past three years, with the outlook for growth to remain above trend for the next three years according to projections in the NSW State Budget.
+The NSW economy has been strong over the past three years, with the outlook for growth to remain above trend for the next three years according to projections in the NSW State Budget.
 NSW has been the fastest growing state economy over these past three years, on the back of elevated household consumption, dwelling construction and public investment.
 Construction activity and expanding health services have contributed to more than 500,000 new jobs created since April 2011.
 Momentum in the labour market remains strong, with employment growth forecast of 3% in 2018-19.
 GOVERNMENT INVESTMENT.
 The NSW Government has committed to spending \$87b over the next four years on health, education and transport infrastructure projects to ease cost of living pressures.
 Major transport projects to receive funding include the new Metro West (new underground rail line between CBD and Parramatta), the new Parramatta light rail, Metro NorthWest (underway), the new Sydney Western Harbour Tunnel and Beaches Link, the first phase of underground F6 motorway between Sydney and Wollongong and road upgrades around the Western Sydney Airport.
 RISE IN INTERNATIONAL VISITORS.
 International departure capacity at Sydney Airport expanded by 23.4% between 2012 and 2017 as reported by OAG Schedules Analyser.
 The increase has been driven by Oneworld member Qatar Airways adding Sydney to its network map over the past two years and six new routes to China following a deal to end passenger capacity restrictions.
 The top three Sydney to China two-way routes by capacity, in 2017, was with Shanghai, Guangzhou and Beijing.
 Each year since 2012, Tourism Australia has calculated international visitors to Sydney has grown on average 7.6%.

-The number of international students enrolled to study in NSW education facilities rose 11.8%, in the year ending June 2018, according to the Department of Education and Training.
-Higher education facilities saw growth of 16.8%, while international school-aged students grew 3.7%.
+GROWTH IN INTERNATIONAL STUDENTS.
+The number of international students enrolled to study in NSW education facilities rose 10.5% in the year ending December 2018, according to the Department of Education and Training.
+Higher education facilities saw annual growth of 14.6%, while vocational education & training grew by 13.3%.
 The SSVF has made the process of applying for a student visa in Australia easier to navigate for both students and guardians.

+Source: Knight Frank Research